Guidelines for Applying for Membership in Academy for Excellence in Education

 - A Reflective Teaching Statement

-- Letters of Recommendation (minimum of 3 letters from faculty and no more than 6 – these may be part of the credentialing packet or may be submitted separately).
+- Letters of Recommendation (minimum of 3 letters from faculty and no more than 6).

 The contents of an educator's portfolio will vary among the candidates for membership.
 Nationally accepted categories of educational activities include teaching (with performance evaluations), advising/mentoring, educational administration, and education scholarship.
 Individuals who write the letters of recommendation will be varied depending on the venues where the candidate serves as an educator.
 One recommendation must be written by a teaching supervisor (a dean, program director, chair, course director).
 Other letters may be from educator peers who can attest to the level of excellence.
 In some cases, it may be appropriate to also include letters from former learners/mentees who can attest to the excellence of the candidate.
 It is expected that a candidate will have been serving as a faculty educator for a minimum of three years.